WPCD-Workflows/documentation/source/old/imp5/public/xml/edrg_machine_description_shot_database_and_tools.rst

 This section describes a solution for how to automate the reading of machine description CPOs in Kepler.
-At some point ISIP will come with an elegant solution, but the ITM needs something right now (written 20130315!).
+At some point ISIP will come with an elegant solution, but the EU-IM needs something right now (written 20130315!).
 Here one proposal is presented that has been implemented in Kepler.